ankumar/architecture/README.md

 ## 1. Technology & Business

-This project started after this Twitter thread https://twitter.com/Werner/status/1169979140784525312
+I started working on this project after this Twitter thread https://twitter.com/Werner/status/1169979140784525312

 **"Hi Werner, I was wondering... what advice would you offer to somebody who'd like to be a CTO someday?
 Especially for the younger folks, what should one know or how should one prepare themselves for their future?
 Appreciate you taking the time to read this.**

 **in one tweet?
 1) if you want to be a VP of Engineering focus on teams and people and how to make them succesfull 2) wanna be a CTO?
 Simplify.
 Focus on the business, what is the simplest, most robust Tech/Ops that makes the business succeed."**

- I shared this internally to select Teams within the company & was quite surprised with people at every level relating, liking & reacting to this exchange.
-This literally started the journey around working on take-aways in the exchange.
+ I shared this internally to teams within the company & was quite surprised with people at every level resonating with this exchange & shared a lot of feedback privately on ways of improving Architecutre.
+This literally started the journey around working on take-aways.

 1. Framing & Asking the right question.
 2. Finding Answers is a **Process, Learning Perspectives, Wisdom & Sharing**, especially from the Generosity of large tech community.